EOSC-synergy/ssh-oidc/README.md

 For MacOS, follow the instructions at [https://indigo-dc.gitbook.io/oidc-agent/macos/installation](https://indigo-dc.gitbook.io/oidc-agent/macos/installation).

 You will need to create an oidc-agent configuration.
 The shortest commandline for this is:
-` oidc-gen --pub --issuer https://aai.egi.eu/oidc --scope "openid profile email offline_access eduperson_assurance eduperson_entitlement eduperson_scoped_affiliation eduperson_unique_id" egi`
+` oidc-gen --pub --issuer https://aai.egi.eu/oidc --scope "openid profile email offline_access eduperson_entitlement eduperson_scoped_affiliation eduperson_unique_id" egi`

 For more information there is a [gitbook](https://indigo-dc.gitbooks.io/oidc-agent) and the [github](https://github.com/indigo-dc/oidc-agent) page.